PorticoExchange/Portico-Wallet/README.md

-# LDK-Portico
+# Portico wallet

 Implementation in Rust for Portico app using LDK